Friday, December 06, 2024

 4. Jesus is not portrayed with all his wounds: In Luke 24:36-40, it was his hands and feet.
 In John 20:20, 25, 27, it was his hands and spear wound (the later only mentioned in John).
 In both cases there is no mention of the thorn wounds that would clearly have been visible if available.
 It is possible the foot wounds in John were unnecessary to show or were concealed in his sandals, but foot wounds would also make it difficult or impossible to walk.

 Thus, focusing on these four points is more of a direct diffusing of the “deception” charge, which I find to be aggressively uncharitable against Jesus.
 Jesus wanted to teach in different ways, and one of them should not be seen as deceptive.
 As a case in point, compare this with John 16:29, where Jesus is noted to have switched his teaching from “parables” to “plainly.”
 That does not mean that using parables was deceptive.
-In this case, Jesus was teaching by demonstrating that was alive even though he was crucified, that it was him even with a different face.
+In this case, Jesus was teaching by demonstrating that he was alive even though he was crucified, that it was him even with a different face.
 In his resurrected state, Jesus could—in agreement with Harris—“materialize or dematerialize at will,” in this case, directly into the closed and locked room.

 Harris concludes: